Propagate Changes

 Let’s say you want to enable Two-Factor Authentication (2FA):

-1. Enable 2FA in the Authentication Journey for your Development environment.
+1. Enable 2FA in the Journey Builder for an application your Development environment.

-2. Test the login flow using the Run feature.
+2. Test the login flow using the Live Preview feature.

 Step-by-Step: Propagate Changes Across Environments

-7. If this is not the final environment, the process can be repeated.
-A red dot will now appear on the next environment in the pipeline.
+6. If this is not the final environment, the process can be repeated.
+A message about inconsistencies will now appear in the next environment in the pipeline.

 What Happens Next